I am a big fan of the digital transformation in healthcare.

 Another example of telemedicine is a service called 7 Cups of Tea, a platform for free online counseling.
 It has more than six million registered users who need advice on support for mental health problems, stress management, and many other issues.

-This global online platform allows people to get in touch with a trained listener from around the world from the emotional comfort of their own homes.
+This global online platform allows people to get in touch with trained listeners from around the world from the emotional comfort of their own homes.

 patient-generated health records that are stored in the cloud